Appliqué Made Easy

 Iron one shape at a time.

-If you lay them all down at once, they tend to move, not ending up inside the stitching line.
+If you lay them all down at once, they tend to move and do not end up inside the stitching line.

 Now add a regular layer of batting, backing, and quilt as desired.